 If you are still thinking of feeding your crested gecko a baby food diet, please visit Dragontown Reptiles and meet Bubba.
 This animal had to be rehabilitated and will never be 100% "normal" due to his past diet.

 Some of my geckos just plain don't care for feeder insects - they won't look twice at a cricket or roach even if it's crawling on their snout.
 But the ones who enjoy them receive about five appropriately-sized crickets, or three or four roaches, once every week.
 Feeder insects should be gutloaded with proper foods and they can be dusted with a mineral supplement (which are also available at the Pangea store linked above).
-A feeder insect should not be wider than the space between a gecko's eyes.
+A general rule of thumb is that feeder insects should not be wider than the space between a gecko's eyes, though my crested geckos often enjoy slightly larger roaches.
 I am currently feeding Blaptica dubia roaches as a live feeder and have had great success with this species, as they can be put in a small cup inside the geckos' enclosures and do not go free-roaming.
 Generally starting at around 2 or 3 weeks of age, my geckos are offered these roaches and it will usually take them several times offering these foods before they get the idea that it's something they can eat.
 It is helpful to make sure to put the roaches in a container the gecko can easily look down into from a favorite perch, and not to use something that is so huge the gecko cannot get back out again.

 It is also important to use the correct kind of calcium dust for your feeder insects to help balance their calcium:phosphorous ratio.
 Not doing so can possibly lead to metabolic bone issues.
 Repashy Supercal MeD and Sticky Tongue Farms Indoor Miner-All are supplements I like to keep on-hand.